fantana21/SoftwareDevelopment/GitAndGitHubGuidelines.md

 Ideally, each issue has a separate PR, but fixing multiple smaller, related issues in one PR is acceptable.

 For smaller projects, it is fine to implement changes directly in PRs without always creating a corresponding issue for every change.
 The overhead of creating those issues is simply not worth it in those cases.
+For experimental or "quick-and-dirty" projects, it is even acceptable to work directly on the main branch without using PRs or feature branches.
+This approach is also suitable for repositories like our [vcpkg-registry](https://github.com/fantana21/vcpkg-registry), where each addition or update of a port is done in a single commit.
+Here, even the overhead of creating PRs is not justified.

 Conventions for issues and PRs: